vikkki/SinCE/README.md

 └── matrix.mtx.gz
 0 directories, 3 files
 ```
 These three file in matrix output folder could be upload indivadually into the app.
-For the further information of 10X output, check out [here](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices).
+For the further information of 10X output, check out [here on 10X's website](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/output/matrices).

 ---
 ### Workflow